OpenFn/microservice/README.md

 ## Intent

-OpenFn is used by numerous health and humanitarian organizations around the world to scale their progrms through real-time interoperability, systems integration, and workflow automation. **OpenFn/microservice** makes use of OpenFn's open-core technology—namely **OpenFn/core** and the various OpenFn **adaptors**—to create standalone microservices which can be deployed on any
+OpenFn is used by numerous health and humanitarian organizations around the world to scale their programs through real-time interoperability, systems integration, and workflow automation. **OpenFn/microservice** makes use of OpenFn's open-core technology—namely **OpenFn/core** and the various OpenFn **adaptors**—to create standalone microservices which can be deployed on any